Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * `JmxSink`: Registers metrics for viewing in a JMX console.
 * `GraphiteSink`: Sends metrics to a Graphite server.
 * `MetricsServlet`: Adds a servlet in Web UI to serve metrics data as JSON data.
-* `PrometheusMetricsServlet`: Adds a servlet in Web UI to serve metrics data in prometheus format
+* `PrometheusMetricsServlet`: Adds a servlet in Web UI to serve metrics data in Prometheus format

 The metrics system is configured via a configuration file that Alluxio expects to be present at `$ALLUXIO_HOME/conf/metrics.properties`.
 A custom file location can be specified via the `alluxio.metrics.conf.file` configuration property.
-Alluxio provides a `metrics.properties.template` under the `conf` directory which includes all configurable properties and guidance of how to specify each property.
+Alluxio provides a `metrics.properties.template` under the `conf` directory which includes all configurable properties and guidance on how to specify each property.

 ### Default HTTP JSON Sink

 By default, `MetricsServlet` is enabled in Alluxio leading master and workers.

 You can send an HTTP request to `/metrics/json/` of the Alluxio leading master to get a snapshot of all metrics in JSON format.
-Metrics on the Alluxio leading master contains its own instance metrics and a summary of the cluster-wide aggregated metrics.
+Metrics on the Alluxio leading master contains its instance metrics, and a summary of the cluster-wide aggregated metrics.

 ```console
 # Get the metrics in JSON format from Alluxio leading master